-The Continuing Education Occupational Health and Safety Fundamentals Certificate aligns to the national Board of Canadian Registered Safety Professionals (BCRSP) certifying competencies as well as the international certifying competencies regulated by the International Network of Safety and Health Practitioners (INSHPO), a global alliance of OHS professional organizations.
+The Continuing Education Occupational Health and Safety Fundamentals Certificate aligns to the national Board of Canadian Registered Safety Professionals (BCRSP) certifying competencies as well as the international certifying competencies regulated by the International Network of Safety and Health Practitioner Organizations (INSHPO), a global alliance of OHS professional organizations.
 This national and international alignment with the University of Calgary OHS program ensures OHS professionals the flexibility of work within Canada and internationally.

 On completion of the Occupational Health and Safety Fundamentals Certificate, you will have the admission requirements for the Occupational Health and Safety Advanced Certificate (200 hours).
 This is the most likely path for those interested in pursuing the Canadian Registered Safety Technician (CRST) certification.

 The BCRSP has reviewed the Continuing Education Occupational Health and Safety program and designated the University of Calgary an approved education provider.

 Each year, scholarships and awards are given to deserving students not only for their academic achievement, but also for community involvement.
 Award sponsors include both corporate and private donors.

 To apply, you must meet eligibility criteria and submission deadlines.
 Students in this program may be eligible for the following awards: